Upper Milford Township, Pennsylvania

-Upper Milford Township is a township in Lehigh County, Pennsylvania.
+Upper Milford Township is a township in Lehigh County, Pennsylvania, United States.
 The township's population was 7,292 at the 2010 census.
-Upper Milford Township is a suburb of Allentown in the Lehigh Valley, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+Upper Milford Township is a rural area southwest of Allentown in the Lehigh Valley, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 46.6 sqkm, of which 46.5 sqkm are land and 0.13 sqkm, or 0.27%, are water.
 A large portion of the township is located on South Mountain and elevations in the township range from approximately 350 to 1050 ft above sea level.
-Upper Milford is in the Delaware River watershed and is drained by Little Lehigh Creek and Saucon Creek into Lehigh River and by Perkiomen Creek into the Schuylkill River.
+Upper Milford is part of the Delaware River watershed and is drained by Little Lehigh Creek and Saucon Creek into Lehigh River and by Perkiomen Creek into the Schuylkill River.

-While there are no large towns in the township, its most prominent villages are Old Zionsville, Powder Valley, Shimerville, Vera Cruz, and Zionsville.
+The township's five prominent villages are Old Zionsville, Powder Valley, Shimerville, Vera Cruz, and Zionsville.
 Dillinger is a small village in eastern Upper Milford Township.
-Corning and Sigmund are small villages in southwestern Upper Milford.
+Two smaller villages, Corning and Sigmund, are in the southwestern section of the township.

-Upper Milford Township has a hot-summer humid continental climate (Dfa) and is in hardiness zone 6b.
-The average monthly temperature in Old Zionsville ranges from 28.4 F in January to 72.7 F in July.
+Upper Milford Township has a hot-summer humid continental climate (Dfa) and is in hardiness zone 7a except for the highest areas which are 6b.
+The average monthly temperature ranges from 28.4 F in January to 72.7 F in July.